VTEC: VTEC in motorcycles

 Apart from the Japanese market-only Honda CB400SF Super Four HYPER VTEC, introduced in 1999, the first worldwide implementation of VTEC technology in a motorcycle occurred with the introduction of Honda's VFR800 sportbike in 2002.
-Similar to the SOHC VTEC-E style, one intake valve remains closed until a threshold of 6800 (6600 after 2006) RPM is reached, then the second valve is opened by an oil-pressure actuated pin.
+Similar to the SOHC VTEC-E style, one intake valve remains closed until a threshold of 6800 (6600 after 2006) rpm is reached, then the second valve is opened by an oil-pressure actuated pin.
 The dwell of the valves remains unchanged, as in the automobile VTEC-E, and little extra power is produced, but with a smoothing-out of the torque curve.
 Critics maintain that VTEC adds little to the VFR experience, while increasing the engine's complexity.
 Honda seemed to agree, as their VFR1200, a model announced in October 2009, came to replace the VFR800, which abandons the VTEC concept in favor of a large capacity narrow-vee "unicam", i.e., SOHC, engine.
-However, the 2014 VFR800 reintroduced the VTEC system from the 2002-2009 VFR motorcycle.
+However, the 2014 VFR800 reintroduced the VTEC system from the 2002–2009 VFR motorcycle.

-Honda incorporated the technology into the NC700 series, including the NC700D Integra, released in 2012, using a single camshaft to provide two timing routines for the intake valves.